 Further, there is no centralized system for collecting, reporting, and sharing data on these kinds of gaps after a disaster.
 This means we are unlikely to make systematic changes in how we address care for these individuals before the next event occurs.
 For now, we are using information and data gathered from indirect sources to try to draw conclusions about the impacts of disasters.
-A recent report, in which I am a co-author, from the National Academies of Science, Engineering and Medicine focuses on improving data collection and research methods to more accurately understand the health-and mortality- consequences associated with large-scale disasters.
-Titled "A Framework for Assessing Mortality and Morbidity After Large-Scale Disasters," this report provides recommendations centered on advancing approaches and systems for estimating mortality and morbidity associated with disasters.
+A recent report, in which I am a co-author, from the National improving data collection and research methods to more accurately understand the health-and mortality- consequences associated with large-scale disasters.
+Titled "A Framework for Assessing Mortality and Morbidity After Large-Scale Disasters," this report serves as the standard for advancing data collection and research on disasters and health.